Skip to content

 Photo: © Rolex / John Buckle

-The greatest challenger to Carlos Alcaraz is also a Rolex-ambassador: Jannik Sinner.
-The Italian recently won the Australian Open twice in a row and, with another victory in Melbourne, would have the chance to celebrate such a hat-trick as only the second player in the history of this tournament.
+The biggest challenger to Carlos Alcaraz is also a Rolex-ambassador: Jannik Sinner.
+The Italian recently won the Australian Open twice in a row and, with another victory in Melbourne, would have the opportunity to celebrate such a hat-trick as only the second player in the history of this tournament.

 Rolex: Famous Tennis Players as Ambassadors